 b.
 Target levels of baseline capabilities will balance the potential threat and magnitude of terrorist attacks, major disasters, and other emergencies with the resources required to prevent, respond to, and recover from them.
 This all-hazards decision framework will prioritize and optimize investments based on needs to maintain readiness, response, and recovery capabilities.
 This will be accomplished by performing the following actions:

 (2) Developing, implementing, maintaining, and updating a full spectrum of redundant and interoperable communications capabilities for use during an emergency to include both secure and non-secure voice and data connectivity, internet access, and electronic mailing.
-This capability shall include the use of mandated systems and software as required at the Federal level.

 (3) Developing, implementing, and maintaining a test, training, and exercise program that demonstrates, assesses, and improves the ability to execute emergency plans at all NASA Centers and Component Facilities, using a three-year planning calendar.
-This program shall include an education and awareness component designed to meet national mandates and solicit the support and involvement of all personnel.

 (4) Establishing and maintaining relationships with Federal, state, and local agencies that support interagency operations under national and regional emergency management plans and operations.